Amanda M. Koltz

 The Arctic is warming faster than any other biome on the planet.
 The dramatic environmental changes occurring there provide opportunities to understand species, community, and ecosystem responses to environmental change.
 Understanding these responses is critically important not just for the Arctic but also globally, because the Arctic stores nearly half of the global pool of soil organic carbon.
 In particular, arctic warming could increase microbially-mediated decomposition of the vast amounts of carbon stored in permafrost soils.
 Increased decomposition would result in higher levels of atmospheric carbon dioxide and methane, which are heat-trapping pollutant gases that endanger public health and welfare, and potentially create positive feedbacks to climate change.
 Decomposition rates are strongly determined by microbial community composition, and consequently, many studies have addressed the effects of climate change in the Arctic by focusing on microbial responses to warmer temperatures and greater resource availability (e.g. due to deeper permafrost thaw).
 Although we know that the composition and activity of the microbial community can be modified by micro- and macro- invertebrates in the soil, and that soil invertebrates themselves are regulated by generalist predators like spiders, it's unclear how microbial responses to warming in the arctic are affected by the broader food web.

-For example, my research has shown that higher densities of wolf spiders are associated with more decomposition in the tundra (Koltz et al. 2018 PNAS).
+For example, our research has shown that higher densities of wolf spiders are associated with more decomposition in the tundra (Koltz et al. 2018).
 However, this pattern is reversed when we experimentally warm the tundra -- under warmer conditions, as wolf spider densities increase, decomposition slows due to a shift in predator-prey interactions between the wolf spiders and their Collembola prey.
 These results suggest that if wolf spider densities increase in the future, they could potentially help buffer some of the carbon losses from arctic soils.

 Wolf spiders as a model system